 If you see someone experiencing any of these symptoms, call 911 and move the person to a shady area.
 Keep the person cool by immersing them in cool water (or showering, spraying or sponging them with cool water), but do not give them fluids to drink.

-To protect yourself against the effects of extreme heat, you may also want to wear a medical ID bracelet of and ICE (in case of emergency) bracelet.
-Your identification bracelet should be engraved with your name, emergency contact information and any medical conditions or serious allergies that you have.
+To protect yourself against the effects of extreme heat, you may also want to wear a medical ID and ICE (in case of emergency) bracelet.
+Your identification bracelet should be engraved with your name, emergency contact information, and any medical conditions or serious allergies that you have.
 This information can assist medical personnel when they are treating you for heat stroke or any other medical emergency.
 An ICE ID is essential in hot weather, especially for those people at heightened risk for overheating.
 Visit www.LaurensHope.com and stay cool with one of our medical identification or ICE products!